Mobile Live Streaming: How to Live Stream from a Mobile Phone

 Using an external microphone can help you improve the quality of your stream’s audio.
 Depending on the style of your broadcast, a lapel microphone or handheld microphone will do the trick.
 You can get a lapel mic that plugs into your headphone jack or the iPhone Lightning charging port for $20.

 Although smartphone cameras have built-in stabilizing tools that reduce the appearance of shaking in videos, it is still a good idea to use a tool to keep your iPhone stable.
+No one wants to watch a shaky live stream.

 A small gimbal and portable tripod are great options You can get a gimbal built for smartphones for around $100.
+This will ensure that your live stream from your phone provides your viewers with a stable video viewing experience.

 Mobile Lighting Equipment